ethereumjs/ethereumjs-monorepo/packages/client/merge/README.md

 #### (Optional) Validator

-Once you start beacon node instructed as above, it will expose some default api endpoints.
+Once you start a beacon node as instructed above, it will expose some default api endpoints.
 The validator started as instructed below will connect to the beacon node via these apis (Refer to `lodestar` cli help to modify the default endpoints for both beacon and validator)

 1. Run cmd: `./lodestar validator --importKeystores /path/to/generated/keystores --importKeystoresPassword /path/to/keystores/password/file`